 - Plan financially, as well, if an internship takes place out of state or away from Statesboro or your hometown.
 The Office of Career and Professional Development offers an Internship Scholarship Program for students who would have to miss out on the opportunity of an internship due to cost.
 Depending on the internship, an investment now can pay dividends later.

-In many instances, academic credit may be awarded for an internship and applied toward your degree requirements.
-Please read through the eligibility, guidelines, and policies sections thoroughly before applying for academic credit.
-Students must apply for academic credit before their internship begins.
+In many instances, academic credit may be awarded for an internship and applied toward your degree program.
+Read through the requirements and policies sections thoroughly before applying for academic credit.

-- Have junior standing (at least 60 earned credit hours) by the internship start date.
+- Have at least junior standing (at least 60 earned credit hours) by the internship start date.
+(Graduate students must receive regular admission to their program of study.)

 - Be in good academic standing at the time of application.

-- Completed at least one upper division course in the major or minor area by the internship start date.
-(Example: a student who wishes to earn accounting internship credit must have completed at least one upper-division ACCT course.)
+- Completed at least one course in the Major Requirements area by the internship start date.

-Students who do not meet these requires should see the “CO-OP Credit” tab for directions on how to register their internship experience.
+Students who do not meet these requirements should see the “Non-Credit” tab for directions on how to register their internship experience.

 - Internships in a business owned by your own family and/or require that you directly report to a family member are not permitted.